NikharAsthana/therapist-site-redesign/README.md

-# Therapist Website Redesign — a design & engineering case study
+# Therapist Website Redesign: a design & engineering case study

 > **Disclaimer:** Dr. Maya Reynolds is a **fictional persona** created for this
 > case study.
 This is not a real practice, the contact form sends nothing, and